 The Urbandale Water Utility has entered into agreements with Des Moines Water Works for the construction of Des Moines Water Works-owned booster stations, a treatment plant, feeder mains, and a storage tank, which will enhance service to the City.
 Des Moines Water Works designed, constructed, and financed the booster stations, a treatment plant, feeder mains, and storage tank through issuance of revenue bonds.
-The Urbandale Water Utility has commitments outstanding at June 30, 2021 and 2020 to contribute to Des Moines Water Works \$4,381,498 and \$5,468,561, respectively.
+On October 12, 2021 the Urbandale Water Board of Trustees passed a Resolution Authorizing the Redemption of Urbandale Water Utility's Portion of Outstanding Water Revenue Refunding Bonds, Series 2012B, of the Des Moines Water Works, City of Des Moines, State of Iowa, dated October 30, 2012.
+The redemption in the amount of \$3,692,493 consisted of outstanding principal.
+The final payment distribution November 18, 2021 was made from the General Fund in the amount of \$2,592,782 and the Reserve Fund in the amount of \$1,099,711 for a total of \$3,692,493.
+By satisfying this obligation early the Utility saved \$206,263 in interest payments.